Automated generation of attack trees with optimal shape and labelling: A heuristic based on factoring to minimise the attack tree size

 The proposition above tells we can only factorise SP graphs when they all are in sequential composition or they all are in parallel composition, where an SP graph is said to be in parallel composition (resp.\ sequential composition) if it can be written as $G_1 \parop \ldots \parop G_n$ (resp. $G_1 \seqop \ldots \seqop G_n$).
 We shall call a set of SP graphs that are all in either sequential or parallel composition a \emph{homogeneous} set of SP graphs.
 Any set with a single SP graph is homogeneous too, regardless of whether the graph is simple or a composed graph.
+As shown in Proposition \ref{prop1}, being homogeneous is a necessary condition for a set $\spgraphset$ of SP graphs to be reducible, while being reducible is a necessary condition for the existence of an attack tree in factored form whose semantics is $\spgraphset$.
 Hence, the first task of our generation procedure (described in Algorithm \ref{alg:gen}) is: given a set of SP graphs $\spgraphset$, partition $\spgraphset$ into homogeneous subsets $\spgraphset_1, \ldots, \spgraphset_k$.

-We require each subset $\spgraphset_i$ to contain SP graphs that have a common goal, otherwise there would not exist a correctly labelled tree whose semantics is $\spgraphset_i$.
+We require each subset $\spgraphset_i$ to contain SP graphs that have a common goal with respect to some goal relation $\sat$, otherwise there would not exist a correctly labelled tree whose semantics is $\spgraphset_i$.
 Moreover, because we seek trees of minimum size, Algorithm \ref{alg:gen} aims to find the smallest partition possible.
-These two requirements on $\spgraphset_1, \ldots, \spgraphset_k$ make the partitioning problem

-NP-hard, as we prove next\footnote{The proof generalises the proof provided in our previous work \cite{GJMTW17}, as it imposes no restriction on the attacks, nor on the goal relation. }.
+These two requirements on $\spgraphset_1, \ldots, \spgraphset_k$ make the partitioning problem NP-hard, as we prove next\footnote{The proof generalises the proof provided in our previous work \cite{GJMTW17}, as it imposes no restriction on the attacks, nor on the goal relation. }.

 \begin{theorem} Let $\sat$ be a goal relation on a set of graphs $\spgraphset$ and labels $\basicact$.
 The set cover problem is polynomial-time reducible to the problem of finding the smallest partition $\{\spgraphset_1, \ldots, \spgraphset_{k}\}$ of $\spgraphset$ such that, for every $i \in \{1, \ldots, k\}$, $\spgraphset_i$ is a homogeneous set of SP graphs and there exists a label $\abasicact \in \basicact$ such that $\forall g \in \spgraphset_i \colon g \sat \abasicact$. \end{theorem}